4.7 out of 12k+ reviews

 Alabama’s medical cannabis program will require that traditional medicines be tried before physicians can recommend cannabis.

-Alabama’s medical cannabis program isn’t expected to be functional until 2023.
+Due to ongoing litigation over the licensing process, Alabama’s medical cannabis program remains delayed as of mid-2025.
+The state cannot begin issuing patient cards or allowing physician recommendations until valid business licenses are finalized through the courts.
 Medical cannabis will only be available to those with a qualifying medical condition and a medical marijuana card.

 Alabama’s medical cannabis program isn’t currently active.
 Once the state starts approving applications and businesses start operations, patients with a medical card will be the only residents eligible for medical cannabis.
 Recreational cannabis remains illegal in Alabama.